 BSE 5163 Biostatistics Methods 1

-BSE 5113 Principles of Epidemiology

 HPS 5213 Social and Behavioral Sciences in Public Health

-OPH 5013 Environmental Health
+OEH 5013 Environmental Health

 HAP 5453 U. S. Health Care System

+Oklahoma State Board of Regents' final approval pending

 Program of Study

 MPH students are required to file an Outline of Course Work during the first semester of enrollment.
 This form, which is available from the Office of Student Services, documents degree program course requirements at the time the student enters the program, and provides the student a guideline for courses needed to complete degree.
 It is signed by the student and the academic advisor, and any subsequent changes in the student's program course work must be approved by the department or program, documented in writing, and filed with the Office of Student Services.